Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Journaling

 My best friend gave me a journal.
 She said journaling helped her after their 16-year-old daughter died almost two years earlier.
+I didn’t quite understand how journaling can help you grieve, but I tried it anyway.
 My first entry was one week after Sam’s death.
 I wrote when I was sad, which was a way to release all the pain in my heart.
 Rereading it recently, I realized how low I was and how far the Lord has brought John and me.
-With God’s grace I chose repeatedly to keep my marriage commitment to John and to trust the Lord even when many things in my life did not make sense.
+With God’s grace, I repeatedly chose to keep my marriage commitment to John and trust the Lord even when many things in my life did not make sense.

 Share: